JoeScan-Inc/LogScanner/README.md

  - a broadcast block that allows other components to 'see' the raw profile stream.
 The GUI uses this 'tee' in the pipeline to display a live view of the data.

+## Vendor specific modules

+LogScanner implements a plug-in system that vendors can utilize to execute their own (proprietary) code in the context of the LogScannerEngine.
+Currently, only one extension point exists.
+In order to register, a vendor plug-in must implement the `ILogModelConsumer` interface in an assembly.
+This assembly must be located in a directory named `vendor` next to the executables for JoeScan.LogScanner.

+We provided a sample project, `LogScanner.VendorSample` that implements a basic version.
+Note that the project contains an MSBuild task that copies the created DLL to the `vendor` subdirectory mentioned above.

+For completed LogModels, the engine will call the `Consume` method of this implementation on a taskpool task.

   ## Requirements